 To meet customer demands, we have enhanced our video services with various products that enable our customers to control when, where and how they watch their programming.
 These products range from digital video recorders (DVRs) to our multimedia home gateway system "Mediabox XL" (former Horizon TV), "Mediabox Next", as well as various mobile applications (apps).
 Mediabox XL has an interface, that enables customers to view and share, across multiple devices, linear channels, video-on-demand (VoD) programming, and personal media content and to pause, replay, and record programming.
+During the fourth quarter of 2020, we started upgrading our one million Mediabox XL customers with new software, at no additional charge, to the new Mediabox Next user interface.
 Mediabox Next is a multiscreen entertainment platform that combines linear television, VoD and mobile viewing.
-In addition to the features of Mediabox XI, Mediabox Next also allows customers to pause a program, series or movie and seamlessly continue watching from where they left off on another device, whether a television, tablet, smart phone or laptop.
-Customers also have access to cloud storage for up to 2,000 hours of recording, as well as our Replay TV service (described below).
+In addition to the features of Mediabox XL, Mediabox Next also allows customers to pause a program, series or movie and seamlessly continue watching from where they left off on another device, whether a television, tablet, smart phone or laptop.